 Environmental Justice (EJs): EJ communities are defined by the SDFA as communities that are mapped with an EJ Index of 80-100 percentile for any EJ index compared to the State on the Environmental Protection Agency's (U.S. EPA) EJ Screen tool (https://ejscreen.epa.gov/mapper/).
 EJ indices consider a variety of air quality impacts to human health (particulate matter, air toxic cancer risk, and respiratory hazard), traffic proximity and noise, lead paint, superfund and hazardous waste locations, and wastewater discharges, among others.
-EJ communities may also be mapped using CalEnviroScreen, maintained by the California Office of Environmental Health Hazard Assessment (OEHHA).
+EJ communities may also be mapped using CalEnviroScreen, maintained by the California Office of Environmental Health Hazard Assessment.
 The SDFA considers a community to be an EJ community if it falls within the 80-100% percentiles in CalEnviroScreen.

 URCs and EJ communities are both more difficult to map than EDAs and DACs, and in many ways cannot be truly mapped, as they are more likely to comprise individuals who share experiences or backgrounds rather than a physical, location-based community.
 However, URCs and EJ communities are both communities that do not have equal access to water resource-related decision-making, or historically have not been involved in such decision-making.
 For the purpose of this assessment, an EJ community is considered a subset of URCs.
-DWR does not consider URCs and EJs to be DAC communities.
-These communities are still eligible to receive Proposition 1 Funding, but are not eligible for the 10% set-aside reserved for DACs and EDAs.